Historical Context of Crusader Castle Construction

 The architecture of Crusader castles blended Western European concepts—such as the square keep and curtain wall—with local building materials and climate-responsive features.
 Builders used local limestone, basalt, and sandstone, which provided durability and natural insulation against the intense desert heat.
 Walls were typically 3 to 5 meters thick at the base, tapering slightly upward.
 The outer faces were often built with ashlar masonry, carefully cut and laid without mortar in some cases, to resist battering rams and undermining.

 A defining characteristic of many major Crusader castles was the concentric layout: a strong inner ward surrounded by a lower outer ward, each with its own curtain wall and towers.
 This design forced attackers to breach multiple defensive layers.
 The inner ward contained the most vital structures—the great hall, chapel, kitchens, and cisterns.
 Towers were typically round or D-shaped, a departure from earlier square towers, because rounded surfaces deflected projectiles more effectively and reduced blind spots.
-The towers at Krak des Chevaliers, for example, project outward to enfilade the base of the walls with crossfire.
+The towers at Krak des Chevaliers project outward to enfilade the base of the walls with crossfire, a principle that became standard in high medieval fortification.

 European Influences and Local Adaptations